CONNIE'S BLOG:

 Connie has been blogging since 2011.
 Her posts range from tips for teachers, the benefits of dance, playful class plans, to how to choose a creative dance class for your child, and much, much more!
 All of her posts are below, starting with the most recently-published ones.

-Dancing Statues!
-DANCING THROUGHOUT THE DAY Part 6: A Movement Exploration That Addresses Social Studies
+FALLING LEAVES -- DANCING THROUGHOUT THE DAY Part 7: A Movement Exploration That Addresses Science

 Back to School: Reading Camp Movement Fun!
 Dancing to Stories